 What Does a Cold Air Intake Do?

-In 1969, K&N introduced the very first reusable, high-flow cotton gauze air filter.
+In 1969, K&N introduced the reusable, high-flow cotton gauze air filter.
 This revolutionary performance air filter was initially designed for racing, but soon found its way onto countless street cars and custom built hotrods.
 By the late 80's, fuel injection was becoming the industry standard, so K&N introduced the idea of bolt-on performance air intakes.
-Like its first high-volume air filter, their new cold air intake systems were proven to significantly increase horsepower and torque, and they quickly became the gold standard for custom car builders, off-roaders, racers, and performance enthusiasts across the globe.
+Like its first high-flow air filter, its new cold air intake systems were proven to significantly increase horsepower and torque, and they quickly became the gold standard for custom car builders, off-roaders, racers, and performance enthusiasts across the globe.

-Today, K&N cold air intake systems are the go-to performance upgrade for anybody wanting to get the most horsepower and efficiency from an engine.
-These bolt-on performance kits are easy to install, and the reusable cotton gauze air filters are warrantied for up to one million miles.
+Today, K&N cold air intake systems are the go-to performance upgrade for anybody wanting to increased horsepower and torque from their vehicle’s engine.
+These bolt-on performance kits are easy to install, and the reusable cotton gauze air filters are warrantied for 10 years or one million miles.
 But let's look at how they work.

 How a Cold Air Intake System Works